 • Metabolism

-Therefore, because of this, the vegetovascular distaniiis manifested by the symptoms inherent in a number of very different diseases - cardiological, neurological, psychological.
-Very often, in order to diagnose this disease, doctors have to spend a lot of time for a complete examination.
-So, it's time to talk about the most important symptoms of vegetovascular dystonia:
+And therefore, because of this, vegetative-vascular dystoniamanifests itself with symptoms inherent in a number of different diseases - cardiological, neurological, psychological.
+Very often, in order to diagnose this disease, doctors have to spend a lot of time on a full examination.
+So, it's time to talk about the most important symptoms of vegetative-vascular dystonia:

 • Violation of the cardiovascular system

-A person can complain about systematicfluctuations in blood pressure in both large and small stents.
-Often suffering heart rhythm - tachycardia, bradycardia, marked pain in the heart.
+A person may complain of systematicfluctuations in blood pressure both up and down.
+Heart rhythm often suffers - tachycardia, bradycardia, pain in the heart area is noted.

 • Disturbance of breathing

-Also, a person can observe attacks of suffocation,compression of the chest, difficulty breathing, or vice versa - rapid breathing.
-All these symptoms can be expressed quite strongly especially with physical exertion.
-But with physical exertion these symptoms can be amplified.
+A person may also experience attacks of suffocation,chest compression, difficulty breathing, or, on the contrary, increased breathing.
+All these symptoms can be expressed quite strongly, especially during physical exertion.
+But during physical exertion these symptoms can intensify.

 • Faults in the digestive tract